-5However, a cap on inflation implements the same outcomes as as a cap on the underlying policy instrument (money growth), so the distinction between instrument- and target-based policy is rather tenuous.
+5. However, a cap on inflation implements the same outcomes as a cap on the underlying policy instrument (money growth), so the distinction between instrument- and target-based policy is rather tenuous.

-6See, e.g., Amador and Weill (2010), Angeletos and Pavan (2007, 2009), Chahrour (2014), and Myatt and Wallace (2012).
+6. See Amador and Weill (2010), Angeletos and Pavan (2007, 2009), Chahrour (2014), and Myatt and Wallace (2012).

-7In this context, three papers deserve special mention.
-Angeletos and Pavan (2009) allows a policymaker to regulate the agents' strategic interaction but maintain rational expectations and focus, instead, on the use and the aggregation of information.
-Cornand and Heinemann (2015) introduces Level-k Thinking but abstract from policy and focus, instead, on the social value of information.
+7. In this context, three papers deserve special mention.
+Angeletos and Pavan (2009) allow a policy maker to regulate the agents' strategic interaction but maintain rational expectations and focus instead on the use and the aggregation of information.
+Cornand and Heinemann (2015) introduce level-k thinking but abstract from policy and focus, instead, on the social value of information.
 Finally, Bassetto (2019) emphasizes the interaction of signaling with commitment.
+Caballero and Simsek (2019) study an economy where, from the policy maker's perspective, private agents have wrong beliefs about a fundamental but correct beliefs about others' behavior.
+This precludes the kind of flawed GE reasoning and the trade-off between instruments- and target-based policies that our article focuses on.
+But it shares the theme of finding a policy that persuades the public to do the right thing despite its wrong beliefs.
+Similar points apply to Hansen and Sargent (2007) and Woodford (2010, 2013).

-Last but not least, our paper adds to the literature on the "forward guidance puzzle."8 Del Negro, Giannoni and Patterson (2015), McKay, Nakamura and Steinsson (2016) and Kaplan, Moll and Violante (2018) have argued that the puzzle is eased by accommodating finite horizons and liquidity constraints.
+Last but not least, our article adds to the literature on the "forward guidance puzzle."8 Del Negro, Giannoni, and Patterson (2015), McKay, Nakamura, and Steinsson (2016), and Kaplan, Moll, and Violante (2018) have argued that the puzzle is eased by accommodating finite horizons and liquidity constraints.
 These works maintain rational expectations and the associated irrelevance of instruments versus targets.
 But the kind of frictions they emphasize map to stronger GE feedbacks, which under the lens of our analysis can favor target-based guidance.
-Angeletos and Lian (2018), Farhi and Werning (2019), Garcia-Schmidt and Woodford (2019), Gabaix (2020) and Wiederholt (2016), on the other hand, shift the focus to a belief friction like that captured in our preferred specification.
-But as previously mentioned, they study only instrument-based guidance.
-We, instead, highlight that a switch to target-based guidance can ease or even flip the distortion.
-And we provide a gauge for when such a switch is optimal.
+Angeletos and Lian (2018), Farhi and Werning (2019), García-Schmidt and Woodford (2019), Gabaix (2020), and Wiederholt (2016), on the other hand, shift the focus to a belief friction like that captured in our preferred specification.
+As previously mentioned, they study only instrument-based guidance.
+We instead highlight that a switch to target-based guidance can ease or even flip the distortion.
+We also provide a gauge for when such a switch is optimal.